jrief/django-angular/CONTRIBUTING.md

 ===============

 As a contributor, you can help us keep the community open and inclusive.
-Please read and follow at least the django `Code of Conduct <https://www.djangoproject.com/conduct/>`_.
+Please read and follow at least the django [Code of Conduct](https://www.djangoproject.com/conduct/).